 In the epistles, the church is found more organized (Phil.
 1:1; 1 Tim.
 3:1-2; Titus 1-7; 1 Peter 2:25).
 St. Paul tells Timothy, "If a man desires the office of a bishop (overseer), he desireth a good work."
 A bishop (overseer) must be blameless (I Tim.
 3:1-2).
 He tells Titus that he is to ordain elders in every city.
-The epistles show that of necessity there had grown to be a more distinct organization of the ministry, and that following the custom of the synagogue, to some of the elders had been committed a bishopric or overseer ship.
+The epistles show that of necessity there had grown to be a more distinct organization of the ministry, and that following the custom of the synagogue, to some of the elders had been committed a bishopric or overseership.
 At the same time, the rank of a bishop in New Testament times was not yet one of the highest.
 St. Paul did not even enumerate it in the order of ministry which he gives to the Ephesians - apostles, prophets, evangelists, pastors and teachers.
 That Timothy had an oversight over the elders is evident from the fact that St. Paul enjoins him to rebuke those that sin against an elder, receive not an accusation, except at the mouth of two or three witnesses.
 They that sin. reprove in the sight of all (I Tim.
 5:19-20).
-This, of course, refers to a formal trial by one in authority of persons inferior to him in rank.
+This, of course, refers to a formal trial by one in authority of persons inferior to him in rank.11 apparently only wandering evangelist of little standing, while the prophets lowered their great office by descending to be soothsayers.
+With the fall of the apostles and the prophets, there rose into prominence the bishops and deacons.